 - Filing a personal injury lawsuit against the at-fault driver if their insurance coverage is insufficient to cover the damages.

-How Do You Prove Liability in a Car Accident Claim in Independence, Missouri?
+Proving Liability in a Car Accident Claim

 The Four Elements of Negligence